 The flans on the menu are made by the Creamy Creations, a new local dessert company that is killing it.
 I consider myself a Flan expert and their Flan is in the Top 1% in Miami.

-Jr’s onto another winner with the 3rd Heritage Kitchen and I can’t wait for the full rollout of the Beat Culture beers.
+Jr’s onto another winner with the 3rd Heritage Kitchen.
 They’re right around the corner from where I live and have a vibe that I love so it looks like I’ve found a new hangout.

 Eat, Drink and Be Merry: